 The inheritance tax (G.S.
 105-2 through 105-32) was repealed effective January 1, 1999, and applied to the estates of decedents dying on or after that date.

-The inheritance tax was assessed on property or interest over which the State had jurisdiction when the title passed by will, contract, entirety, or by descent and distribution.
-The property was taxed based on one of three graduated rate scales determined by the relationship of the beneficiary to the decedent.
-Certain tax credits applied to property passing to lineal ancestors or descendants.
+The inheritance tax was assessed on property or interest over which the State had jurisdiction when the title passed by will, contract, entirety, or by descent and distribution The property was taxed based on one of three graduated rate scales determined by the relationship of the beneficiary to the decedent.
+Certain tax credits applied tc property passing to lineal ancestors or descendants.
 [Property passing to a surviving spouse was exempt, along with other types of property.]
 When the combined total of inheritance taxes was less than the credit allowed under the basic rates of the federal estate tax, a supplementary estate tax was imposed equal to the difference between the tota North Carolina inheritance tax and the maximum state death tax credit allowed by the Federal Estate Tax Act.
 When the inheritance tax was repealed, the estate tax was retained The estate tax is equal to the state death tax credit for federal purposes before applying the percentage reduction to the federal credit.
 Under the new federal estate tax law effective for estates of decedents dying on or after January 1, 2002, the exclusion amount from federal estate tax is increased and the state death tax credit is phased out over 3 years beginning in 2002; the 2002 General Assembly conformed North Carolina exclusion amounts to the federal exclusion amounts, but amended G.S.
 105-32.2(b), electing not to adopt the phase-out provision.
-The amendment was scheduled to sunset effective for estates of decedents dying on or after January 1, 2004; a subsequent amendment by the 2003 General Assembly delayed the sunset to July 1, 2005.
-The North Carolina estate tax liability is equal to the 2001 state death tax credit for estates of decedents dying before July 1, 2005.
+The amendment was scheduled to sunset effective for estates of decedents dying on or after January 1, 2003.
+[The 2005 General Assembly repealed the sunset.]
+For decedents dying on or after January 1, 2005, the North Carolina estate tax will continue to be equal to the state death tax credit that was allowable under section 2011 of the IRC as it existed prior to 2002 1990-91 through 1998-99